 The Scribbles That Matter notebook has caught my eye and as a legendary wrecker of notebooks, I’ve decided to put them to the test.
 I’ve been journaling every single day for the last 6 weeks in my new Scribbles That Matter notebook.
 The spine has endured countless opening’s and closings – the pages have met with every pen imaginable and even some watercolors!
 I’ve dropped it, stuffed it in my purse, spilled things on it, etc. Needless to say, I have “scribbled” all over this bad boy.

-Looking to start a journal but feel overwhelmed by the options?
-This is the list for you!
+Finding the perfect Bullet Journal notebooks can be a daunting task.
+It’s not always easy to find a dot grid notebook, and once you do it’s easy to get overwhelmed with the details.
 I’ve been Bullet Journaling every single day for over 2 years now, and I’ve tried a lot of notebooks along the way.

 I’ve narrowed down your search to the best and the brightest.
 These 5 notebooks have stood the test of time and are sure to please options for every variety of journaling.
 So if you’re looking for a sure thing – look no further.
 I’ve got you!